 But, like parenting, teaching is one of those jobs that never feels done.
 The to-do list is never-ending and it can consume all of your time.
 If you let it.
-And that’s not even throwing in the other demands of adulthood.
+And that’s not even throwing in the other demands of adulthood and parenthood.

-So how do you try to get it all done, without feeling like you are drowning?
+So how do you try to get it all done, without drowning in the drudgery?

 Block schedules are a great tip to manage your time because they help you to accomplish different types of tasks at different times.
 This time management tip mostly helps you juggle all of the jobs you have (parent, cleaner, teacher, cook etc.).